 |“Pink Slime” leads to a $177 million payout||In 2012, ABC news accused Beef Products Inc of containing low-cost and over-processed beef that has “pink slime” — these claims were considered libel, and ABC had to pay the company $177 million in return.|

-- To solidify your rights, writing a cease and desist letter is a detailed process that can either work to discredit your case or work to your advantage, depending on the usage of it
+- Writing a cease and desist letter is a detailed process that can either work to discredit your case or work to your advantage, depending on the usage of it.

 - To add to the pressure, many lawyers who work and are capable of drafting cease and desist letters will charge an unaffordable amount of money for even responding to your inquiries!

 DoNotPay is a clear-cut solution!
-The Cease and Desist letter DoNotPay drafts will detail the information about the case, demand retraction, warn against future statements, and will order that the accused abides by your local state statutes.
+The cease and Desist letter DoNotPay drafts will detail the information about the case, demand retraction, warn against future statements, and request that the accused abides by your local state statutes.